riramatsuta/iDMET_enrich/README.md

 * Pathway Set List

   * The file `iDMET_pathwaylist.csv` contains the main pathway set list provided by this study.
-    It includes representative metabolic pathways used for enrichment analysis in iDMET+.

 - **Format**: CSV file
 - **Columns**: